hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 * Correct obvious mistakes and inconsistences
 	* E.g., @@As 01319 R014 (636*) > As1319
 	* and Trade 1998 > Trade 2
-* If an obvious name is found, it is saved in a treemap called 'easyNames' ***Tero: mitä "obvious name" tarkoittaa?***
+* If it is clear where the document name ends and line number starts, the name part is saved in a treemap called 'easyNames'
 	* all document names are saved in a treemap called 'texts' with the original line they were found from
-		* at this point, there might still be several versions of the same document ***Tero: Tarkoittaako tämä duplikaatteja, joilla on eri nimi?***

 2. Make thumbprints of the easily found names in 'easyNames'
-	* thumbprints are made by replacing numbers with 1 and spaces with _ ***Tero: thumbprinteissä näkyi myös isoja ja pieniä x-kirjaimia.
-Korvaavatko ne aakkosia, jotka liitetään numerosarjan perään?***
+	* thumbprints are made by replacing numbers with 1 and spaces with _
+		* trailing letters are replaced with x and +-signs with X
 	* Eg., SAA 14 123 > SAA_11_111

 3. Check all the document names in the 'texts' treemap again